msagues/01-PrimeraServlet/01-PrimeraServlet/README.md

-## CÃ³mo ejecutar nuestra primera servlet ##
+## Cómo ejecutar nuestra primera servlet ##

-To run the servlet:
+Para lanzar la servlet:

 Right-click on the build.gradle file in Eclipse, Gradle->Quick Tasks Launcher, and then type "jettyRun" for the task.

-To stop the servlet:
+Para parar la servlet:

 Right-click on the build.gradle file in Eclipse, Gradle->Quick Tasks Launcher, and then type "jettyStop" for the task.